JosephLMann/SurvivalDataScript/README.md

 Requires that all dates be store in following format: MM/DD/YY (will probably fix this in an update)
 	example 02/26/19 ( although I think you can get away without the leading zero, for example 2/26/19)

+Requires that the pathname to your meta data csv contain a '/'

 positional (required) arguments (in this order)
 (1) the full pathname of your meta data